XenitAB/go-oidc-middleware/README.md

 This is a middleware for http to make it easy to use OpenID Connect.

+## Stability notice

+This library is under active development and the api will have breaking changes until `v0.1.0` - after that only breaking changes will be introduced between minor versions (`v0.1.0` -> `v0.2.0`).

 ## Currently tested providers

 - Azure AD